grafana/agent/docs/developer/release/create-release-branch.md

 - v0.31.0 -> v0.32
 - v0.31.3 -> v0.32

-For a major version we jumped up the first number as shown in the examples below.
+For a major version we jump up the first number as shown in the examples below.

 - v0.10.0 -> v1.0
 - v0.31.0 -> v1.0